General practice vet with an interest in Avian medicine

 While we don’t get quite the same exotic species as she has been used to in Laos, Lily enjoys the variety of pets and wildlife we see here at EAMC including birds, rabbits, reptiles, rodents as well as being a lover of dogs and cats.

-At home Lily enjoys the company of her two pet rats Splinter and Magda and spending time at our beautiful Newcastle beaches.
+At home, Lily enjoys the company of her rescue dog Lettie and her pet rat Splinter.
+She also loves spending time at our beautiful Newcastle beaches.

 General practice vet with an interest in Ophthalmology and soft-tissue Surgery

 Bethany joined our team in June 2022.
 She graduated from the University of Sydney with a Doctor of Veterinary Medicine in 2019 and has been in small animal General Practice since.
 She has a particular interest in Ophthalmology and enjoys soft-tissue Surgery.
 She is looking forward to applying her skills to the many avian and exotic pets we see here at EAMC.